playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 For now, we'll tell [`SDL_CreateGPUDevice`](https://wiki.libsdl.org/SDL3/SDL_CreateGPUDevice) that we can give SDL any of the backend shader formats.
 We'd like to create the Device in debug mode, so that things like the Vulkan Validation Layers, as well as SDL itself can do extra checking on your GPU operations, so we pass true to the debug parameter.
 Typically in a published build, you wouldn't ask for a Device to be created in Debug mode, but we're learning here, and more information is always better!
 Finally we'll pass in that we'd like to use the Vulkan backend.

+{{card}}
-> __NOTE__
+__NOTE__

->
-> If you're not getting a device created, it's likely that there's an issue with your drivers, your Vulkan SDK installation (on MacOS), or your GPU not supporting it.
+If you're not getting a device created, it's likely that there's an issue with your drivers, your Vulkan SDK installation (on MacOS), or your GPU not supporting it.
 You can try to pass `NULL` as the final parameter to see if any of the backends are supported on your device, but note that this may cause issues or discrepencies when we cover debugging topics.
+{{card-end}}

 Now that we have a device, we can call [`SDL_ClaimWindowForGPUDevice`](https://wiki.libsdl.org/SDL3/SDL_ClaimWindowForGPUDevice) to do what it says in the name: associate the GPUDevice and the Window.
 Just know that to render to our Window, we need to claim it for our Device.
 This is how, later on, we'll be able to retreive swapchains textures (essentially the texture that the Window displays) and render to them.